Conseil des traducteurs,

-The Canadian Translators, Terminologists and Interpreters Council sets, maintains and promotes national standards in translation, interpretation and terminology to ensure quality communication across linguistic and cultural communities in Canada (through a national standardized examination).
+The Canadian Translators, Terminologists and Interpreters Council maintains and promotes professional standards in translation, interpretation and terminology to ensure (high-quality) communication across linguistic and cultural communities in Canada (through a national standardized examination).

 On June 11, 2012, OTTIAQ, the Ordre des traducteurs, terminologues et interprètes agréés du Québec, withdrew from CTTIC.

 Members of OTTIAQ are no longer members by affiliation of CTTIC and as such are no longer entitled to any of the benefits or recognition that accompany CTTIC membership.

 CTTIC is closely following progress made in the field of assisted translation tools, including automatic (i.e. ï¿½machineï¿½ translation), and wishes to make the following advisory:

 Even though the latest machine translation software is producing results that are increasingly promising, such as allowing the reader to have a general idea of the gist of a document written in a language he/she does not possess, a translation generated using a machine translation tool does not produce a level of quality sufficient to correctly convey a full message in another language and must be reviewed by a qualified professional translator.

 As recognized by machine translation software designers, ï¿½even today's most sophisticated software, however, doesn't ... possess the skill of a professional translator.
 Automatic translation is very difficult, as the meaning of words depends on the context in which they're used. ... it may be some time before anyone can offer human quality translationsï¿½*